Alphabetical Plant Listing

 Fox Grape, Vitis labrusca var. subedentata

 • Grow up to 15-20 ft. tall and wide (450-600 cm).
-Will spread by self-seeding.
+It will spread by self-seeding.

-• Grape vines require sturdy support for their twining stems such as pergolas, walls or fences.
+• Grape vines require sturdy support for their twining stems, such as pergolas, walls, or fences.
 Perfect in cottage gardens or Mediterranean gardens.

 • Pruning should be carried out in winter when the plant is dormant to avoid bleeding.

-• Propagate by cuttings of mature wood of the current seasons growth, or layering.
+• Propagate by cuttings of mature wood of the current season’s growth or layering.

 • Native to eastern North America.